 Ormand Moore began teaching at NCSSM in 2016 after teaching high school English and creative writing in Chapel Hill and Durham for 13 years.
 In addition to teaching American Studies at NCSSM, he also teaches Poetry Writing and Modern Latin American Literature, a course he created in 2018.
-You may also find Mr. Moore in Scott Laird's History of Western Music class as a guest lecturer on Schubert or Bruckner, two favorite composers.
+You may also find Ormand in Scott Laird's History of Western Music class as a guest lecturer on Schubert or Bruckner, two favorite composers.
 Teaching writing is his greatest passion.
-Mr. Moore brings his experiences as a technical writer and as an editor for fiction writers, medical journals, and commercial bloggers to his practice of guiding students to a deeper understanding of the written word.
-The privilege of reading American poets like Emily Dickinson, Wallace Stevens, and Anthony Hecht with NCSSM juniors is a highlight of the job for Mr. Moore.
+Ormand brings his experiences as a technical writer and as an editor for fiction writers, medical journals, and commercial bloggers to his practice of guiding students to a deeper understanding of the written word.
+The privilege of reading American poets like Emily Dickinson, Wallace Stevens, and Anthony Hecht with NCSSM juniors is a highlight of the job for him.
 He has a particular interest in the complex, tortured history of school integration in the US and in the history of his hometown, Monroe, NC.
-Currently, Mr. Moore is working on a project to honor Robert Williams, the great and controversial civil rights leader from Monroe.
+Currently, Ormand is working on a project to honor Robert Williams, the great and controversial civil rights leader from Monroe.

 Katie Moulder has taught a variety of courses since she joined the humanities faculty at NCSSM in 2005.
 She is passionate about engaging students in critical discourse, helping students develop their analytical writing, and fostering an environment that values diversity and promotes justice.
 She is particularly interested in the role of oral history in our understanding of social history in American Studies.
 In addition to teaching American Studies, she teaches a class on contemporary immigration.
 She has developed or co-developed several Mini-Term courses, including the German Exchange Trip, Piedmont Textiles: Past, Present and Future, The New Deal in North Carolina, and Into The Wild: Forestry and Conservation in NC.
 She served on the curriculum review teams for American Studies and Senior Core Humanities.
 She has also presented at the NCSSS conference in 2018 and 2019.

-Meredith Murphy has been a member of the NCSSM Humanities Department since 2008, primarily teaching American Studies and Introduction to Film Studies.
+Meredith Murphy has been a member of the NCSSM Humanities Department since 2008, primarily teaching American Studies and Film Studies.
+She has served as Chair of the Humanities Department since 2020.
 A lifelong North Carolinian and an alumna of the school, Meredith feels privileged to have returned to campus to teach and learn among Unicorns.
-She is a National Board Certified Teacher, recipient of the NCSSM Outstanding Teacher Award, and currently serves as Mini-Term Coordinator.
-Among the myriad interests she has pursued via Mini-Term courses and summer programs are biography and autobiography, popular media portrayals of the American presidency, Food Science and food culture, and zombies.
+She is a National Board Certified Teacher, recipient of the NCSSM Outstanding Teacher Award, and currently serves as one of the Chairs of the Humanities Department.
+Among the myriad interests she has pursued via Mini-Term and January-Term courses and summer programs are biography and autobiography, popular media portrayals of the American presidency, Food Science and food culture, and zombies.
 Since 2013, Meredith has taught Film Studies which, like many of the interdisciplinary courses in the NCSSM Humanities Department, helps students to cultivate media literacy and to see the many layers of artistry and meaning in the moving image.
 In American Studies, she most enjoys nerding out about the intersection between 20th century politics and pop culture.

-Elizabeth (Liz) Peeples has been an instructor in the Humanities Department since 2008.
-In that time, she has primarily taught American Studies.
+Elizabeth (Liz) Peeples has been an instructor in the Humanities Department since 2008, primarily teaching American Studies.
 As an American Studies instructor, she is interested in the intersections of nature, self, and community, and leading her students to a fuller and more nuanced understanding of American history and its connection to present day.
-Since 2017, she has also taught Women’s Studies: Women as Leaders.
-She has also developed and facilitated a number of mini-terms, including three years in Costa Rica, during which she led 18 students (each year) in service learning projects, hiking, and an exploration of the complicated nature of ecotourism; and four years in the North Carolina Mountains, during which they studied our relationship with nature.
-In 2018, Ms. Peeples led the Amplify!
+She also teaches Film Studies and Women’s, Gender, and Sexuality Studies.
+She has developed and facilitated a number of mini-terms/Jterms, including five years in Costa Rica, during which she led 18 students (each year) in service learning projects, hiking, and an exploration of the complicated nature of ecotourism; and four years in the North Carolina Mountains, during which they studied our relationship with nature.
+In 2018, Liz led the Amplify!
 Youth Voices and the Future, a collaboration between NCSSM and the City of Durham.
 In 2018-2019, she received one of two NCSSM Outstanding Teaching Awards.
-She also serves as the NCSSM Scholarship Committee Facilitator and the Humanities Department Events and Awards Coordinator.
+She also serves as the NCSSM Scholarship Committee Coordinator and the Humanities Department Special Events and Awards Coordinator.